 We can get a new product brand to market faster and more efficiently than ever.
 We have more channels to get our message out than ever before.
 But the resulting complexities have created brand apathy.
 As we continue along this path of madness, brands have less of a chance to be successful.
 Aldo Cundari, CEO of Cundari agency, explains in his book Customer-Centric Marketing, “The new customer behavior has serious implications for all brands.
 If organizations don’t commit to meeting their customers’ expectations today, customers will go elsewhere tomorrow.”

 What Cundari says isn’t revolutionary thinking, but the warning signs are everywhere—consumers are reaching a point of brand overkill.
 It’s like a stadium full of brands screaming to persuade potential customers to go for their brand.
 The noise is deafening.

 Put our branding feet into the consumer’s shoes for a day.
 They truly need our support.

 Help them manage the daily complexities, simplify the burden of choices and reduce the cognitive load.
 Be where they want your brand to be and be relevant.
 Solve their problems even before they become problems.
 Take away the need for them to make another decision or remember another brand name.

 Automate to eliminate repeating issues or tasks.
 Make them feel good even when your brand isn’t about feeling good.
 Help them navigate a simpler life.
 Stop yelling and start listening more.

-Your brand will be rewarded for its simple solutions and not for more choices.
-Remember less is more and always be empathetic and relevant.
+Your brand will be rewarded for its simple solutions, not for more choices.
+Remember, less is more, and always be empathetic and relevant.